amertx/CS1337/README.md

+# Computer Science I
-# All homeworks and projects learned and developed throughout Spring Semester of 2020
+All homeworks and projects learned and developed throughout Spring Semester of 2020